poneciak57/channels-cpp/benchmarks/README.md

 Here is the list of benchmarked open source solutions and their score.

-# SPSC Queue
+# SPSC Channel

 ## Methods
-To benchmark SPSC Queue, we will use the following methods:
+To benchmark SPSC Channel, we will use the following methods:

 1. **Throughput Measurement**: Measure the number of messages processed per second.
 2. **Latency Measurement**: Measure the time taken to process 1000000 messages.